ferram/jtabwb_provers/README.md

   Strong Löb **iSL** presented in

   > C. Fiorentini, M. Ferrari.
 A terminating sequent calculus for
   > Intuitionistic Strong Löb.
-Submitted to IJCAR 2024.
+IJCAR 2024.

   The prover also provide an implementation of the refutation calculus **rbuSL** for **iSL**.